CLERC-Tom/CLERC-Tom/README.md

 </p>

 # 💫 About Me
-💬 First year student in Epitech with a passion for Cyber Security <br>🔭 Currently working on minishell1 and RobotFactory<br>🌱 Doing some Tryhackme, rootme and pentesterlab<br>
+💬 First year student in Epitech with a passion for Cyber Security <br>🔭 Currently working on minishell1 and RobotFactory<br>🌱 Doing some Tryhackme, rootme and pentesterlab<br>📄 My CV is available [Here](https://github.com/xmarano/xmarano/blob/main/cv_leo-gregori.pdf)<br>

 # 🏆 GitHub Stats
 <p float="left">